 - Indigenous engagement

-We value work ethic, enthusiasm and quality of ideas over formal qualifications.
+We value work ethic, enthusiasm, and quality of ideas over formal qualifications.
 If you believe this is the job for you even though you lack some of the education/work experience listed above, we would love to hear why.
+Our last out-of-the box hire turned out to be amazing.